 All personnel involved must exercise the necessary diligence required when loading cargo onboard so as not to damage, contaminate, diminish or deteriorate the quality of the cargo being loaded.

 All personnel involved in operations must be physically fit and shall observed proper hygiene.
 Smoking and/or drinking inside the tugboat or barge and during operations is strictly prohibited.
-The Tugboat Master and/or Barge Patron shall properly report, in writing, to the Human Resource Department, personnel found to be under the influence of intoxicating liquor, drugs, or gambling during operations, shall be subject for disciplinary action.
+The Tugboat Master and/or Barge Patron shall properly report, in writing, to the Human Resource Department.
+Personnel found to be under the influence of intoxicating liquor, drugs, or gambling during operations, shall be subject for disciplinary action.
 A copy of such report shall be furnished to the Operations Department.

 Time Charter

-The Tugboat Master and/or Barge Patron shall properly document and follow all the instructions and directions of the Charterer, or otherwise will compromise the safety of the vessel and/or crews, or that the operations involves illegal activities including prohibited and dangerous cargoes. which shall also be properly communicated to the Operations Department..
+The Tugboat Master and/or Barge Patron shall properly document and follow all the instructions and directions of the Charterer unless otherwise he/she has reason to believe that the such instruction or direction are outside of the contract or authority granted by the relevant regulatory bodies, or otherwise will compromise the safety of the vessel and/or crews, or that the operations involves illegal activities including prohibited and dangerous cargoes.
+In such case, it shall be properly communicated to the Operations Department.

-The Tugboat Master and/or Barge Patron shall strictly observed the specific period and time agreed upon.
-Tugboats and/or barges shall be delivered to the Charterer on time before commencement of operations unless it is impossible to do so due to inevitable events which cannot be controlled by the Company.
+The Tugboat Master and/or Barge Patron shall strictly observe the specific period and time agreed upon.
+Tugboats and/or barges shall be delivered to the Charterer on time before commencement of operations unless it is impossible to do so due to inevitable events beyond the Company’s control.
 In such case, the Tugboat Master and/or Barge Patron shall properly notify, in writing, the Operations Department.

 The Tugboat Master and/or Barge Patron shall regularly report to the Operations Department the daily trips and activities of the tugboats and barges which shall also be properly documented in the Statement of Facts.